Friday, April 20, 2018

 DID TUTANKHAMUN HAVE AN ERECTION?

-FOR decades the mummified penis of Tutankhamun has been shrouded in mystery ... especially when it mysteriously "vanished" for a number of decades ... only to be found amongst the dust and detritus between his legs a few years ago.
+FOR decades the mummified penis of Tutankhamun has been shrouded in mystery ... especially when it mysteriously "vanished" for a number of decades ... only to be found amongst the dust and detritus between his legs at the bottom of the sarcophagus a few years ago.

 But a prominent Egyptologist says the embalmers engorged the royal penis so that it was erect ... and it originally stood at a 90 degree angle upwards from his body ... to enhance his identification with Osiris.

 This would contradict Howard Carter's famous first photo of the mummy, which shows the penis pointing towards his toes.
 However, it is well known that the mummy had been badly damaged by Carter in the process of unwrapping the ancient bandages.